jenkins-x/jx-docs/content/en/docs/concepts/features.md

 ## Environments

 An _environment_ is a place where applications get deployed.
-Developers often refer environments using a short name like `Testing, Staging/UAT or Production`.
+Developers often refer to environments using a short name like `Testing, Staging/UAT or Production`.

 With Jenkins X each _team_ gets its own Environments.
 By default Jenkins X creates a `Staging` and `Production` environment for each team but you can create new environments via [jx create environment](/commands/jx_create_environment/).

-There is also the `Dev` environment which is where tools like Jenkins, Nexus or Prow are installed and where CI/CD pipelines run.
+There is also the `Dev` environment which is where tools like Tekton, Nexus or Prow are installed and where CI/CD pipelines run.

 We use GitOps to manage the configuration and version of the kubernetes resources which are deployed to each environment.
 So each Environment has its own git repository that contains all the Helm Charts, their versions and the configuration for the applications be run in the environment.